These Are the Top Sneakers You Should Invest in if You Have Knee Pain, According to Podiatrists

 - May run narrow

 The Saucony Omni 20 is the 20th version of this sneaker, and it’s a classic for a reason.
 The shoe is stable yet flexible and has stable cushioning, so your feet get support stride after stride.
 It’s partially made of recycled materials and has an extended medial post to help with body alignment to help reduce pain.
-The sneakers in wide and standard widths, and the engineered mesh upper provides both stretch and breathability to help on the days where you spend a lot of time on your feet.
+The sneakers in wide and standard widths, and the engineered mesh upper provides both stretch and breathability to help on the days when you spend a lot of time on your feet.

 - Lightweight